 For those who want a lot of markers for as little money as possible, Tongfushop has an interesting offering in the form of its 80 coloured marker set.
 They are marketed for drawing manga in particular, and like the markers above, have a dual tip – one for fine drawing and another for colouring and shading.
 The markers come in a handy bag for storage.
 Just be wary that these won't last as long as the more expensive markers above, and some may be prone to drying out.

-Ohuhu is a Copic competitor and this set has dual-tipped markers with one end for brush work, and another for blocking or colouring in.
-Reviewers found them easy to control and use, and the brush end is ideal if you want to try out a little calligraphy.
-This set comes with a whopping 168 different colours, with a carrying case and colour chart included.
-Enough to keep you busy for a while, we're sure.
+Ohuhu is a Copic competitor and this set has dual-tipped markers with one end for brush work, and another for broader strokes.
+This set comes with a whopping 320 different colours, with a carrying case and colour chart included.
+We enjoyed using the set in our Ohuhu Honolulu review, our only gripe is that they're non-refillable, so they won't last forever.
+But with 320 pens, there's enough to keep you busy for a while, we're sure.

 These classic markers are still beloved by artists.
 They are built to last – the tips are replaceable – and are a cheaper alternative to the likes of Copic.
 These markers take a different approach to different line weights, having just the one tip that you can manipulate to achieve three different weights, rather than the dual tip like some of the other markers on this list.
 This can take a bit of getting used to, but once you get it, it works well.
 Note that although these markers are blendable, the amount of bleeding can be an issue for fine detail work.
 Also some people find their odour overwhelming, so make sure you're working in a well ventilated room.